flow-project/flow/docs/source/tutorial.rst

                           routing_controller=(ContinuousRouter, {}),
                           num_vehicles=22)

-``env_params`` provides several environment and experiment-specific parameters.
-This includes specifying the parameters of the action space and relevant coefficients to the reward function.
-Whether autonomous vehicles are placed within the network or not, the environment will attempt to create an action space.
-Accordingly, we provide ``env_params`` with the necessary components for this method:
+For the ``env_params`` object, we specify the bounds of the action space.
+We do this because ``rllab`` will continue to try to create an action space object despite whether the outputted actions are used (such as in this base experiment).
+These terms are added to the "additional_params" portion:

 ::